 Sedation dentistry allows you to have treatment done during one visit in a relaxed and comfortable way, with little or no memory of the procedure.
 Depending on your concerns and condition, there are several ways to provide you with the level of sedation that’s right for you.

-Also, Dr. Howard has hospital training for treating patients under general anesthetic provided by an anesthesiologist.
+Also, Dr. Howard has training for treating patients under general anesthesia provided by an anesthesiologist in his office.
+This allows for long and complex procedures to be performed safely in one visit.
 He is a member of the American Dental Society of Anesthesiology and has been a fellow of the American Association of Hospital Dentists.